This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Cover with cling film and store at room temperature if using the next day or in the fridge to be used within 4-5 days.

-- In a small bowl, add around 50ml of tepid water and sprinkle the yeast.
-Let soak for 5 minutes.
+- In a small bowl, add around 50g (¼ cup) of tepid water and sprinkle the yeast on top.
+Let soak for 5 minutes until the yeast starts bubbling.

-- In a large bowl, add 500g strong white (bread) flour, 1 tsp salt and 1 tsp of sugar.
-Mix to combine.
+- In a large bowl, add the bread flour, salt and sugar.
+Mix it well to combine.
+Add the water and bloomed yeast.

 - Using the handle of a wooden spoon or any spatula, mix the flour and water until it just about combines.
 It will be very sticky, but try to resist the temptation to add more flour.

 - Cover the bowl with cling film, and place a tea towel over it.
-Place inside your oven (turned off) and let rest overnight (between 6-10 hours).
+Place in a warm place or inside the oven.
+Let the dough rest overnight (minimum 6-10 hours).

-- Preheat oven to 260°C (or 240°C with fan) and place a Dutch Oven, or Pyrex dish (with a lid) inside to get sizzling hot.
+- The next day, preheat the oven to 240°C (460°F) fan assisted.
+Place a Dutch Oven, or Pyrex dish (with a lid) inside to get sizzling hot.

 - Cover with lid and bake for 30 minutes.
 Afterwards, remove the lid and bake for an extra 20 minutes until your bread is a lovely light brown colour.